balaraju-m/Data-Structures-and-Algorithms-in-Python/README.md

 # Data-Structures-and-Algorithms-in-Python
-This Course contains all the important standard problems on each data structure .
+This Course contains all the  standard problems on each data structure .